Jorge Linares

-Jorge Luis Linares Palencia (born 22 August 1985) is a Venezuelan professional boxer.
+Jorge Luis Linares Palencia (born 22 August 1985) is a Venezuelan former professional boxer.
 He has held world championships in three weight classes, including the WBC featherweight title from 2007 to 2008; the WBA super featherweight title from 2008 to 2009; and the WBA, WBC and Ring magazine lightweight titles between 2014 and 2018.

-As of September, 2021, he is ranked as the world's sixth best lightweight according to The Ring and tenth best according to BoxRec.

 Amateur career

 Linares compiled an 89-5 record as an amateur, winning several national junior championships in Venezuela.
 At the age of 17, Linares moved to Japan at the suggestion of his countryman, WBA president Gilberto Mendoza.
 Linares wanted to turn pro as soon as possible and he would've had to wait until he turned 18 in Venezuela.